Hi there friend and Welcome aboard!!

 Well that’s about it for today folks!
 I hope you enjoyed my comparison review of the Beyerdynamic T1 vs. T90!

 Which of these headphones sounds more your style??
 Let me know!!

-If you have any other questions for me, leave them down below as well.
+If you have any other questions for me, leave them down below or contact me as well.
 I would love to hear from you!!